tobiasprima/tobiasprima/README.md

 - 💬 Ask me about angular, react, and flutter

-- 🧠  I'm currently doing projects with Angular, React, and Flutter
+- 🧠  I'm currently working as a Frontend Engineer using React

 - 🤘 Great Interest in Software Development